The Impact of Screw Geometry on the Mechanical Properties of Pipeline Valves

 Understanding Screw Geometry

-Screw geometry refers to the shape, size, and arrangements of the threads on the screw.
+Screw geometry refers to the shape, size, and arrangement of the threads on the screw.
 It plays a vital role in determining how the screw interacts with other components, such as nuts or mating parts.
 When it comes to pipeline valves, the screw geometry directly influences the valve's functionality and mechanical behavior.
+Engineers often use a thread gauge to verify thread dimensions and ensure compliance with specifications.

 Impact of Screw Geometry on Mechanical Properties